Llewxamris/XML-File-Navigation-and-Continuous-Scroll/README.md

 scrolls to the bottom of the page.

 ## Tools Used
 All files written in Vim.
+Tested in Firefox and Chromium, running on Ubuntu.

 ## License
 This software under the GNU GENERAL PUBLIC LICENSE 3.0.
 Please see the LICENSE